-It’s worth doing your research and thinking about how you will use the system, and what the end cost will be.
-While install a high-end system can easily cost £100,000, if you were to add a complete LightwaveRF system to your property you could be looking at at least £5000.
-Which is still quite a bit of money.
-So, it’s worth preparing first rather than having a very expensive mess on your hand!
+It’s worth researching and thinking about how you will use the system.
+While installing a high-end system can easily cost £100,000, if you were to add a complete Lightwave smart home system to your property you could be looking at at least £5,000.

 Are the products reliable?

-As mentioned earlier the first app was bad, truly horrendous!
-But LightwaveRF has upped their game in this area.
+Overall yes.
+However, it hasn’t always been that way, and some users may experience the odd issue.
+For example, the first app was truly horrendous!
+But Lightwave has upped their game in this area.

-Another product which had issues was the TRV heating valves, making a loud clicking noise.
-However, LightwaveRF were quick to act and many consumers mailed their TRVs back to the HQ to be fixed.
+Another product which had issues was the TRV heating valves, which made a loud clicking noise.
+However, Lightwave acted quickly.
+Many consumers mailed their TRVs back to the HQ to be fixed.

-While this is fine if you’re just starting out and so are purchasing the latest version.
-It’s not great if you’re planning to start small buying from say eBay and then scale up.
+While this is fine if you’re just starting, it’s not great if you plan to start small buying from eBay and then scale up.

 How good is the customer support?

-It seems that LightwaveRF has gotten better at support over the years.
-They have become more active on FaceBook and are willing to answer comments.
+It seems that Lightwave has gotten better at support over the years.
+They have become more active on Facebook and are willing to answer comments.

-From the start, they have offered technical support using a ticketing system, and still continue to do so.
+From the start, they have offered technical support using a ticketing system, and continue to do so.
 They also offer phone support, which could be the quickest way to get an answer.
 So we would rate their support as good.

-What is next for LightwaveRF?
+What is next for Lightwave?